d-krupke/slurminade/README.md

 1. Pythonic slurm: Allowing to use slurm in a Pythonic-way, without any shell commands etc.
 2. Compatibility: Scripts can also run without slurm.
 You can share a script and also people without slurm can execute it without any changes.

-We use it to empirically evaluate optimization algorithms for research papers on hundreds of instance that can require 15min each to solve.
+We use it to empirically evaluate optimization algorithms for research papers on hundreds of instances that can require 15min each to solve.
 With slurminade, we can distribute the workload by just changing a few lines of code in our local Python scripts (those that you use for probing and development before running big experiments).
 An example of such a usage can be found here: [Example of an empirical algorithm performance study for graph coloring heuristics using slurminade and AlgBench](https://github.com/d-krupke/AlgBench/tree/main/examples/graph_coloring).
 You will find the [original runner](https://github.com/d-krupke/AlgBench/blob/main/examples/graph_coloring/02_run_benchmark.py) and the [slurmified runner](https://github.com/d-krupke/AlgBench/blob/main/examples/graph_coloring/02_run_benchmark_with_slurminade.py), showing the simplicity of distributing your experiments with slurminade.